wp-plugins/book-review/readme.txt

 = Why do the archives take a long time to load? =

 If you are showing thumbnails of the book covers in your archives, then you should be aware that thumbnails are only used in those themes that support Featured Images.
 If your theme does not support Featured Images, or if a post does not have a Featured Image set, then scaled-down versions of the full-size covers are used.
 The images are scaled down as per the *Thumbnail size* value in the *Media Settings*.
 Showing thumbnails in the archive(s) without using Featured Images will result in longer page load times.
-To aid in determining which images are thumbnails and which are scaled-down versions of the original image, you can click on any cover to see it shown at its true size.
-If the image is small, then you know a thumbnail is being used.
-Otherwise, you should go back into that particular post and set the Featured Image.

 == Screenshots ==